electricbookworks/electric-book/_docs/editing/markdown.md

 >
 > A block element is anything that should (in print or on screen) start and end with a line break, like a paragraph or a list.
 An inline element is anything that appears inside a line of running text, like bold and italic.
 >
-> Most of the Classic theme's pre-designed classes are for either block or inline elements, and sometimes both.
+> Most of the template's pre-designed classes are for either block or inline elements, and sometimes both.
 >
 > When you apply an attribute tag to a block-level element in kramdown, you put the tag on the line immediately following the element.
 >
 > When you apply an attribute tag to an inline element, it appears immediately at the end of a span (a span is any contiguous series of inline characters inside a block element).
 Spans in kramdown can be marked off with asterisks as if they are italics: mark off the text you're tagging with asterisks (`*`), as you would italics, and put your tag immediately after the closing `*`, on the same line.
 E.g. `*Make this small-caps.*{:.smallcaps}`.
-The Classic theme will then apply the correct styling to the span, instead of the default italic.
+The template will then apply the correct styling to the span, instead of the default italic.
 {:.box}

 To see all the classes that our template supports by default, see the [Supported classes](classes.html#supported-classes) section.